 TECHNICAL SUPPORT – Against taking over of Sai Avishkar CHS management, Sai Avishkar CHS is required to carry out lots of responsibilities including up keeping of premises and maintenance of various plants, machineries, fixtures etc. It is agreed by and between the parties that PARTY OF THE SECOND PART will provide full technical support and expertise except cost to PARTY OF THE FIRST PART for smooth and healthy conduct of operations of all such equipments, plants and machineries.

-PROVISIONS OF CO-OP ACT 1960 - As per provision of Law, it is agreed by and between the parties that PARTY OF THE SECOND PART will immediately handover underwritten documents to the Chairman of Sai Avishkar CHS
+PROVISIONS OF CO-OP ACT 1960 - As per provision of Law, it is agreed by and between the parties that PARTY OF THE SECOND PART will immediately handover underwritten documents to the Chairman of Sai Avishkar CHS :

 Acknowledgement copy of application for registration of Sai Avishkar CHS.